 By Sarah, Advocate at The Hotline

 “Sex worker” is a term used to refer to people who work in all aspects of the sex trades, indoor or street-based, legal and criminalized.
 Sex work can include people who trade sex for money as well as safety, drugs, hormones, survival needs like food shelter or clothing, or immigration status or documentation.
+Sex workers are especially vulnerable to sexual and intimate partner violence.

 Anyone planning to leave an abusive relationship faces obstacles, both from their abuser and the lack of understanding about why people stay in abusive relationships.
 When the survivor of abuse is a sex worker, they may face even more challenges when planning to leave safely, access resources, or pursue legal action.